qaware/protocurl/README.md

 * **Multi-file support**: Currently, the request and response messages need to be in the same file.
 An improvement would be to allow the user to import a directory of protobuf file and have protCURL search for the definitions given the request and response types.
+* **Pre-built releases of the image for various prorobuf versions on docker**

 ## Open TODOs

 * Remove static path for mount in `test.sh`
-* Perhaps use a different and more up to date base image
 * LICENSE
 * Add documentation and examples for raw text format
+* Release the latest version on docker
+* Perhaps use a different, better and more up to date base image
+* `docker scan`